 - Make sure you are taking your medicines the right way

 See your diabetes doctor for an exam every 3 to 6 months.
 During this exam, your doctor should check your:

 - Blood pressure

 See your dentist every 6 months, also.

 An eye doctor should check your eyes every year.
-If the exam shows no problems developing, you can have your eyes checked every 2 years.
 See an eye doctor who takes care of people with diabetes.

 If you have eye problems because of diabetes, you will probably see your eye doctor more often.

 Your doctor should check the pulses in your feet and your reflexes at least once a year.
 Your provider should also look for:

 - Loss of feeling anywhere in your feet (peripheral neuropathy), done with a tool called a monofilament

 If you have had foot ulcers before, see your provider every 3 to 6 months.
 It is always a good idea to ask your provider to check your feet.

-An A1c lab test shows how well you are controlling your blood sugar levels over a three-month period.
+An A1C lab test shows how well you are controlling your blood sugar levels over a 3-month period.

-The normal level is less than 6%.
-Most people with diabetes should aim for an A1c of less than 7%.
+The normal level is less than 5.7%.
+Most people with diabetes should aim for an A1C of less than 7%.
 Some people have a higher target.
 Your doctor will help decide what your target should be.

 Higher A1C numbers mean that your blood sugar is higher and that you may be more likely to have complications from your diabetes.

-A cholesterol test measures cholesterol and triglycerides in your blood.
+A cholesterol profile test measures cholesterol and triglycerides in your blood.
 You should have this kind of test in the morning, after not eating since the night before.

-Adults with type 2 diabetes should have this test every year.
+Adults with type 2 diabetes should have this test every 5 years.
 People with high cholesterol or are on medicines to control their cholesterol may have this test more often.